 Other common risk factors for basketball injuries include:

-- An individual players level of training and strength
+- Level of training and strength

 - Playing on a court or surface that is not well maintained